Mortgage Calculator

 • Current payoff date: 28 years from now

-• Option B — Lump sum + $500/month extra: Reduces payoff by approximately 13 years, saves ~$210,000 in interest
+• Option B — Lump sum + $500/month extra: Can cut the payoff time much faster than a lump sum alone

 Lisa chooses Option B, targeting a mortgage-free date by age 52.
 Use our mortgage payoff calculator to model your own early payoff strategy.